 Ultimately, whatever you decide to set as the goals for your internal communication plan will determine what you should be keeping track of.
 But whatever your goals are, make sure you keep on top of the corresponding measurements.
 That’s the only way of knowing if you’ve got a good internal communication plan or not.

 Does your organization suffer from information overload?
 Are you tired of the maze of different ways you can reach your colleagues?
 Or that critical information is not read by everyone, and that one group of employees is still not a member of your intranet page?

 With Oneteam’s mobile-first internal communication platform, you bring all your communication together on one user-friendly, interactive employee platform accessible to everyone.
 Internal communication with colleagues, departments, and locations can be a lot easier, leading to more employee engagement and satisfaction.

 Curious how?
-Watch the explainer video below and request a free demo.
+Watch the explainer video below and request a guided product demo.